bluishglc/aws-cli-plus/readme.md

 # AWS CLI PLUS

+NOTE: a bug to be fix: readlink can NOT solve original link of aws+

 This command line tool is a useful complement to aws-cli.
 It offers a suite of utilities that manages and operates ec2, emr and other aws services.

 ## 1. Install